 Interstate truckers are primarily regulated by the United States Department of Transportation (USDOT), under regulations published by the Federal Motor Carrier Safety Administration (FMCSA).
-Commercial vehicles that operate interstate, such as many moving companies, freight carriers, and interstate passenger busing companies, must comply with all of these regulations, which are frequently updated to reflect the latest information regarding vehicle and operator safety.
+Commercial vehicles that operate interstate, such as many moving companies, freight carriers, and interstate passenger busing companies, must comply with all of these regulations.
+Further, there are often updates to the regulations to reflect the latest information regarding vehicle and operator safety.

 However, states, including the state of Illinois, also regulate commercial trucks.
 While federal law still applies for certain types of trucks—primarily commercial trucks that have a Gross Vehicle Weight Rating (GVWR) of over 18,000 lbs.—that operate intrastate (that is, only within one state), state law is the primary regulatory mechanism for regulating intrastate commercial trucks.

-Commercial Trucks that Operate Mostly within the State of Illinois
+Do Commercial Trucks Operate Mostly within the State of Illinois?

 Some common commercial trucks that usually only operate intrastate include: